 III.
-Required Texts:
+Required texts:

-- 1. News Literacy's main textbook is each day's news, whether you read, watch or listen News Literacy students are expected to follow the news every day and participate in an online discussion board that is the basis for near weekly news quizzes.
+- 1. News Literacy's main textbook is each day's news, whether you read, watch or listen News Literacy students follow the news every day and participate in an online discussion board that is the basis for the news quiz.
 Keeping up with news makes it possible to finish homework assigned to you. - 2.
 "The Elements of Journalism: What Newspeople Should Know and the Public Should Expect," Kovach and Rosenstiel. (available online and through campus bookstore) - 3.
-No-cost materials linked to from the BlackboardTM site for this course. - 4.
+No-cost materials linked to from the Blackboard[TM] site for this course - 4.
 Other no-cost materials provided by your instructors.